Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Introduction

 where $\varphi$ is a prediction link that converts a score vector $\bm\theta$ into a target prediction $\varphi(\bm\theta)$.
-If the regret rate function is linear $\psi(r)=\mathcal{O}(r)$, which is the best possible (data-independent) regret rate, \footnote{ A super-linear regret bound is possible if we allow a surrogate loss to depend on a data distribution~\citep{zhang2021rates}, which is not considered here. } then the optimization and estimation errors of the surrogate regret are optimally translated to the target regret.
-For example, under the binary classification target loss, \citet{06_calibration} demonstrated that the linear regret convergence is possible when the hinge loss is used as a surrogate loss; additionally, symmetric losses~\citep{Nontawat} and polyhedral losses~\citep{poly_regret} yield the linear regret convergence.
+If the regret rate function is linear $\psi(r)=\mathcal{O}(r)$, which is the best possible (data-independent) regret rate, \footnote{A super-linear bound is possible with distribution-dependent losses~\citep{zhang2021rates}, which we do not consider here.} then the optimization and estimation errors of the surrogate loss are optimally translated to the target loss.
+For example, under the binary classification target loss, \citet{06_calibration} demonstrated that the linear regret rate is possible with the hinge loss.
+Later, symmetric losses~\citep{Nontawat} and polyhedral losses~\citep{poly_regret} were shown to yield the linear regret rate.
 Unfortunately, these loss functions lack either convexity or smoothness, which deteriorates the optimization and estimation errors of the surrogate regret, even if they enjoy linear regret bounds.
-By contrast, a square-root regret rate function $\psi(r)=\mathcal{O}(\sqrt{r})$ is commonly encountered when it comes to convex smooth surrogate losses, such as the logistic, exponential, and squared losses~\citep{06_calibration,Self5,poly_regret}.
-These loss functions enjoy better optimization and estimation properties, yet suffer from larger target regrets due to the suboptimal regret rate.
-Therefore, it has been open for a long time to develop a convex smooth surrogate loss without sacrificing the regret convergence rate.
+By contrast, a square-root regret rate~$\psi(r)=\mathcal{O}(\sqrt{r})$ is common for convex smooth surrogate losses, such as the logistic, exponential, and squared losses~\citep{06_calibration,Self5,poly_regret}.
+These losses typically enjoy better optimization and estimation properties, yet suffer from larger target regrets due to the suboptimal regret rate.
+Therefore, it has been open to develop a convex smooth surrogate loss without sacrificing the linear regret rate.

 Notwithstanding, the previous literature in this line has implied that such an ideal surrogate loss may be inconceivable. \citet{mahdavi} considered this question with an interpolated loss between the hinge (non-smooth) and logistic (smooth) losses and showed that we inevitably face the trade-off between generalization and optimization unless strong distributional assumptions are imposed.
-Further, \citet{poly_regret} proved that locally smooth and strongly convex losses must suffer from a square-root regret convergence rate at least. \citet{rama_BEP} blame convex smooth losses for redundantly modeling continuous class distributions, which is unnecessary if our goal is merely to solve discrete target problems.
+Further, \citet{poly_regret} proved that locally smooth and strongly convex losses must suffer from a square-root regret rate at least. \citet{rama_BEP} blame convex smooth losses for redundantly modeling continuous class distributions, which is unnecessary if our goal is merely to solve discrete target problems.